jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In a few years, Frederick was sent to work with a relative in Baltimore.
 The house was large, and the young family could use help cleaning, shopping, doing chores.
 It made his mother happy he wouldn't sweat so much, yet Frederick was a farmer and unsure of the big city.

 The patriarch of the house was named Hugh.
 He wasn't around much.
 His new wife, Sophia, was.
 She was a foreigner used to colder climates who didn't know many people yet, so she stayed in a lot.
-Sophia was nice and treated Frederick nicely too.
+Sophia was kind and treated Frederick well.
 Not as a farmer, but as an interesting person.
 She made Frederick feel at ease.

 One day, Sophia handed Frederick a list of items to pick up from the store.
 Frederick's eyes looked down, his shoulders slouched, like a dog who disappointed its masters.
 Frederick mumbled, "I can't read."

-"My God, well that won't do!"
+"My God, that won't do!"
 Sophia responded, then continued, "Reading is good.
 How else can a person give and receive information from... from... the world!
 I'll teach you; we'll do it together."
 So, Sophia taught Frederick to read.
 Just a few weeks, and he got the basics.
 Sophia was a majician every day and was overjoyed.

 Frederick even more so!
 Finally, all those markings in the store, on street corners, in books, in newspapers, in the Holy Bible, mean something, a new world!
 Go left, turn right, open, closed, discounted, welcome, and Salvation, all words that open a new world.